 Iceland is one of the best places in the world to see the Northern Lights.
 When staying at some hotels and guest houses in Iceland, we let them know that we were interested in seeing them, so they would give a wake-up call in the middle of the night if they were active.

 The best time to see the Northern Lights in Iceland is between September and March when the nights are long and the skies are clear.
 The Northern Lights really put on a show in Iceland.
 Read more: Best of Iceland’s Ring Road

 If you love legends and folklore, you’re going to have a blast in Iceland.
-Trolls and elves are abundant in Icelandic folklore and the stories you’ll hear are nothing if not delightful.
+Trolls, elves and mystical creatures are abundant in Icelandic folklore and the stories you’ll hear are nothing if not delightful.
 For example, you may hear that large rock formations are frozen trolls or that some land is left undeveloped because it is home to elves.

 Yes, Icelanders believe in elves.
 Something I enjoyed seeing was on Will Ferrel’s Eurovision, The Story of Fire Saga where Rachel McAdam’s character was so liked by the elves that a band of Killer Elves known as Huldufólk gave them all the help they needed to make it to Eurovision.